mindfreakthemon/scarab/README.md

 Usage
 =======
 You can use the library as demonstrated in test.c.
-The following methods are exposed:

 ```
 #include "scarab.h"